Robert Champion Jr.

 Champion was viciously beaten with metal drumsticks and brass drum mallets during a hazing incident that eventually claimed his life on Nov 11, 2011.

-According to The Orlando Sentinel, federal prosecutors used a probable cause affidavit to issue warrants for the arrest of 11 other FAMU band members that are accused of participating in the hazing ritual that eventually claimed Champion’s life.
+The Orlando Sentinel, federal prosecutors used a probable cause affidavit to issue warrants for the arrest of 11 other FAMU band members that are accused of participating in the hazing ritual that eventually claimed Champion’s life.

 Champion was on his way to becoming the lead drummer in the Florida A&M marching 100 band, but was pummeled to death in his band’s bus as it was parked outside of the Rosen Plaza Hotel